📍 3320 N. Federal Highway, Lighthouse Point, FL 33064📞 (954) 943-1100

 When the distraction force is applied, intradiscal pressure drops significantly — in well-designed studies, to negative pressure.
 This creates a retraction force on extruded disc material and draws nutrients and fluid back into the dehydrated, degenerated disc tissue.

 Class IV laser reduces inflammation at the disc-nerve interface, accelerating recovery of the irritated nerve root.
-Shockwave addresses paraspinal involvement and chronic soft tissue changes that develop around a painful disc level.

 FAQs